react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/stack-navigator.md

 </Stack.Navigator>;
 ```

+> Note: The `ModalPresentationIOS` preset needs to be configured for the whole stack for it to work correctly.
+If you want few screens to have this transition, you can add a modal stack at root with this transition, and nest a regular stack inside it.

 ### Transparent modals

 A transparent modal is like a modal dialog which overlays the screen.
 The previous screen still stays visible underneath.
 To get a transparent modal screen, it's usually easier to create a separate modal stack.
 In the modal stack, you will want to configure few things:

 - Set the `mode` prop to `modal`
 - Set the card background to transparent using `cardStyle`
-- Use a fade animation instead of the default animation
+- Use a custom animation instead of the default platform animation (we'll use fade in this case)
 - Disable the header with `headerMode="none"` (optional)
 - Enable the overlay with `cardOverlayEnabled: true` (optional)